Weidman, Michigan

-Weidman is an unincorporated community in Isabella County, Michigan, United States.
-It is a census-designated place (CDP) for statistical purposes, but has no independent municipal authority.
-The population of the CDP was 959 at the 2010 census, up from 879 at the 2000 census.
+Weidman is an unincorporated community and census-designated place (CDP) in Isabella County in the U.S. state of Michigan.
+The CDP had a population of 920 at the 2020 census.
+The community is located within Nottawa Township to the east and Sherman Township to the west.

+As an unincorporated community, Weidman has no legal autonomy of its own but does have its own post office with the 48893 ZIP Code.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 15.4 km2, of which 14.6 km2 are land and 0.8 km2, or 4.98%, are water.
 The built-up center of town is in the southern part of the CDP, on the south side of Lake of the Hills on the Coldwater River.
 The Coldwater is a south-flowing tributary of the Chippewa River and thus part of the Saginaw River drainage basin.

 Weidman is 16 mi by road northwest of Mount Pleasant, the Isabella County seat, and 19 mi southwest of Clare.

 The community is situated on the boundary between Nottawa Township on the east and Sherman Township on the west.
 The area of the CDP within Sherman Township is somewhat larger than that within Nottawa Township.
-The Nottawa Township section, in addition, lies on part of the Isabella Indian Reservation.
-While the CDP has boundaries defined by the U.S. Census Bureau, there are no precise boundaries for the corresponding community.
-The postal delivery area for the Weidman ZIP code, 48893, is much larger than the CDP, including large portions of both Sherman and Nottawa townships as well as portions of Coldwater and Gilmore townships on the north and Broomfield and Deerfield townships on the south, as well as the village of Lake Isabella and the western half of the community of Beal City.
+The Nottawa Township section lies within the Isabella Indian Reservation.
+The postal delivery area for the Weidman 48893 ZIP Code is much larger, including large portions of both Sherman and Nottawa townships, as well as portions of Coldwater and Gilmore townships on the north and Broomfield and Deerfield townships on the south, as well as the village of Lake Isabella and the western half of the community of Beal City.

-The area of the CDP, as defined in the 2010 census, includes all of the area of Section 1 in the northeast corner of Sherman Township, the portion of section 2 lying east of Walker Creek and Lake Windoga, all of section 12, except for a small portion west of Walker Creek, the portion of section 11 lying east of Walker Creek and a strip along the south of section 11 lying west of the Lake of the Hills.
-It includes the portion of section 14 lying north of Airline Road and the portion of section 13 lying north of Airline Road and east of Coldwater Road.
-In Nottawa Township, the CDP includes all of section 18, section 17 west of North La Pearl Road, and section 7 west of Johnson Road.